kravietz/java-saml-validator/README.md

 Tutorial will be added here soon.

 I would like to thank to Juraj Somorovsky for his numerous comments and suggestions.
-All errors are mine.
+I would like to thank to Juraj Somorovsky for his numerous comments and suggestions.
+All possible mistakes and innacuracies are mine.